-The City adopted a policy titled Election Caretaker Policy which recognises that elected bodies should not unnecessarily bind an incoming government during an election period.
-The Policy has been adopted in the absence of any legislative framework and establishes clear guidelines for the conduct of Elected Members and staff in the lead up to a local government general election involving the

-Hobart City Council.
+The City will consider the adoption of a policy titled Election Caretaker Policy which recognises that elected bodies should not unnecessarily bind an incoming government during an election period.
+The Policy has been adopted in the absence of any legislative framework and establishes clear guidelines for the conduct of elected members and staff in the lead up to a local government general election involving the Hobart City Council.
 It ensures that the ordinary business of Council continues in a responsible, transparent and legally compliant manner in the period leading up to an election.